Your ERP closes the month fine but loses the truck between Edgerton and the dock

 How to choose a developer in Kansas City

 Pick a team that has shipped freight or 3PL software, not just generic ERP customizations.
 Ask to see an integration with a TMS and an EDI flow they built and supported.
 Ask how they version their code against ERP upgrades, because a Dynamics or NetSuite major release will eventually break a naive integration.
 A local KC shop that already understands intermodal and the animal-health corridor will save you months of explaining your own business.
-Cross-check that they can also touch your adjacent systems: a warehouse management system, inventory management software, and business intelligence dashboards usually sit one ticket away from this build.
+Cross-check that they can also touch your adjacent systems: a warehouse management system, inventory management software, and business intelligence (BI) dashboards usually sit one ticket away from this build.

 - One load record that carries rail, dray, warehouse, and reefer charges from gate to invoice